Rolakamin/Adidas-Sales-Analysis/README.md

 -	In 2020, West Gear was the leading retailer, with $90 million in sales, while Kohl’s had the lowest sales at $1 million.
 -	In 2021, Foot Locker became the top-performing retailer, achieving $177 million in sales, while Walmart had the lowest sales at $42 million.
 -	Over both years, West Gear and Foot Locker collectively held the highest sales figures, with $243 million and $220.09 million in total sales, respectively.

+**Top Product Categories**

+- Men’s Street Footwear consistently led in both sales and profit across the two years, while Women’s Athletic Footwear had the lowest sales and profit.
+This suggests strong demand for men's streetwear products, whereas there may be an opportunity to increase sales in the women's athletic footwear category.

+**Regional Sales Performance**
+- West and Northeast regions ranked as the top two regions in both sales and profitability, while the Midwest consistently recorded the lowest figures.
+This highlights the need for targeted strategies to boost performance in lower-performing regions.

+**Monthly Sales and Profit Trends**

+- In 2020, April recorded the highest sales and profit, with $24.61 million and $9.30 million, respectively.
+The lowest sales were observed in December ($8.03 million) and June ($8.83 million), with the lowest profits in June ($2.29 million) and December ($2.71 million).
+- In 2021, July and December saw peak performance, with sales reaching $78.33 million and $77.82 million, respectively, and profits at $29.14 million and $28.88 million, respectively.

+  ## Conclusion

+  ## Recommendations